A Tapestry of Connection

 I have begun planning and crafting images for my photopolymer gravure prints.
 These prints will be inspired by and made with the collected materials, photographs and drawings I gathered during my fieldwork research.
 Today marks an exciting milestone as I prepare to pull some of these prints, transforming ideas into tangible artworks.

-Published by A Tapestry of Connection
+Published by A Tapestry of Connection Phase II

 Leave a comment